Applied Mathematics

 The ExaWind project simulates large wind farm interactions, such as the one shown above—NREL’s 5-MW turbines in a stable atmospheric boundary layer.
 Image by Nicholas Brunhart-Lupo and Ashesh Sharma, NREL

-NREL researchers combine their knowledge with advanced computing resources, utilizing analytical and numerical methods and regularly collaborating with researchers—as well as conducting their own computational research—to present real-world solutions to energy questions.
+NREL researchers combine their knowledge with advanced computing resources, utilizing analytical and numerical methods and regularly collaborating with domain experts and researchers—as well as conducting their own computational research—to apply the tools and techniques we develop as real-world solutions to energy questions.

 • Computational fluid dynamics (CFD): Simulations of gases and liquids to enable analysis and inform design of energy technologies such as wind farms, fuel cells, and biofuels.